-#1) Log in to your TestLodge account as shown in below image:
+#1) Log in to your TestLodge account as shown in the image below:

 #2) Once you are logged in, it will take you to the below screen:

-#3) Now, click on ‘Issue Tracker Integration’.
-Select issue tracker as ‘JIRA’ and provide your JIRA account URL and credentials.
-Hit on ‘Save JIRA settings’ button:
+#3) Now, click on “Issue Tracker Integration”.
+Select the issue tracker as “JIRA” and provide your JIRA account URL and credentials.
+Hit on the “Save JIRA settings” button:

-#4) It will show up the screen like below.
+#4) It will show up on the screen as shown below.

 #5) Go to ‘Projects’ section and create a new project.
 You can also perform the integration on existing projects.
 However, I have shown the demo here on a new project for your better understanding.

-#6) Click on ‘See a list of JIRA projects’.
-It will display all available Jira projects as seen below.
-Right now I have only one project in my Jira account.
-So, it’s showing the same.
+#6) Click on ‘See a list of JIRA projects”.
+All available Jira projects will be displayed as seen below.
+Right now I only have one project in my Jira account.
+So it’s showing the same.

-Below screen print is showing how my project – ‘Test Project’ looks currently in JIRA.
+Below is a screen print that shows how my project – ‘Test Project’ looks currently in JIRA.

 #7) Click on ‘Select’ button above in TestLodge corresponding to your project.
-You will get the screen like this:
+You will get a screen like this:

-As you can see, the JIRA project key is automatically filled as ‘TP’.
-Click on ‘Add project’ button
+As you can see, the JIRA project key is automatically filled out as a “TP”.
+Click on the “Add project” button

-Select the ‘Yes’ option below and click on ‘Save Changes’.
-Selecting this option ensures that whenever a test fails in TestLodge, a corresponding bug gets automatically created in JIRA.
+Select the “Yes” option below and click on “Save Changes”.
+Selecting this option ensures that whenever a test fails in TestLodge, the corresponding bug gets automatically created in JIRA.

 #10) Now, create a new Test Suite in TestLodge.
 (Note: You can also use existing Test Suites)

 #11) You will get the below screen once the Test suite is successfully created.
-Click on ‘Add new test case’ button in order to add new test cases in the suite.
+Click on the “Add new test case” button to add new test cases to the suite.

 #12) Fill all the test case information